 Tabla Music Instrument Description

-The Bayan is the bass drum and is made of metal where the upper portion is a stretched skin.
-Both drums have a black spot in the center made of manganese or iron dust.
+The Bayan is the bass drum and is made of metal and the upper portion is a stretched skin.
+Both drums have a black spot in the centre made of manganese or iron dust.
 Tabla is mainly occupied by harmonium which is also a well-known Indian classical instrument.

 Famous Tabla Music Instrument Artists in India